-SEC member institutions are required to use diligent efforts to gather pertinent information regarding the prior conduct of any transfer student-athlete, including a graduate student, who seeks to enroll and participate in intercollegiate athletics at an SEC institution.
-While institutions should use their discretion in doing so based upon the particular circumstances of each situation, at a minimum, SEC institutions shall ask the following questions of each potential transfer student-athlete prior to the transfer student-athlete practicing, competing, or receiving institutional financial aid:
+SEC member institutions are required to use diligent efforts to gather pertinent information regarding the prior conduct of any prospective student-athlete, including a transfer, who seeks to enroll and participate in intercollegiate athletics at an SEC institution.
+While institutions should use their discretion in doing so based upon the particular circumstances of each situation, at a minimum, SEC institutions shall ask the following questions of each prospective student-athlete prior to the individual practicing, competing, or receiving institutional financial aid:

 - 1. Do you have criminal charges pending against you? - 2.
 Have you been convicted of, pled guilty to, or pled no contest to any crime involving: - 1.
 Acts of a violent or sexual nature in the past? - 2.
 Possession or use of a firearm? - 3.
 Dating violence? - 4.
 Stalking? - 5.
 Other felony crime? - 3.
-Have you been disciplined, suspended or placed on probation for any reason (excluding limited discipline applied by a sports team) at any previous collegiate institution?
+Have you been disciplined, suspended or placed on probation for any reason (excluding limited discipline applied by a sports team) at any previous educational institution?
 If yes, please explain. - 4.
-At the time you left your previous institution, were you the subject of a pending proceeding of any sort that could have resulted in disciplinary measures, suspension, expulsion or probation?
-Are you currently the subject of this kind of proceeding at your current institution?
+At the time you left your previous educational institution, were you the subject of a pending proceeding of any sort that could have resulted in disciplinary measures, suspension, expulsion or probation?
+Are you currently the subject of this kind of proceeding at any previous educational institution?

-These questions are intended to be a minimum to be asked where an institution has no independent reason to suspect that a transfer student-athlete might have engaged in conduct that triggered application of either SEC Bylaw 14.1.15.1 or Bylaw 14.1.19.
+These questions are intended to be a minimum to be asked where an institution has no independent reason to suspect that a prospective student-athlete might have engaged in conduct that triggered application of either SEC Bylaw 14.1.15.1 or Bylaw 14.1.19.
 Where an institution has such an independent reason to inquire into a prospective student-athlete's prior conduct, the institution is expected to conduct a thorough inquiry designed to gather all information needed to assess the situation.
-The institution is expected to ask the transfer student-athlete and others who might possess pertinent information to provide any such information, and where appropriate, to request authorization from such persons to obtain pertinent documents and information from third parties.
-Where a question exists whether the transfer student-athlete has triggered the application of SEC Bylaw 14.1.15.1 or Bylaw 14.1.19, the institution is expected to notify the Conference prior to providing aid or allowing the transfer student-athlete to practice or compete.
+The institution is expected to ask the prospective student-athlete and others who might possess pertinent information to provide any such information, and where appropriate, to request authorization from such persons to obtain pertinent documents and information from third parties.
+Where a question exists whether the prospective student-athlete has triggered the application of SEC Bylaw 14.1.15.1 or Bylaw 14.1.19, the institution is expected to notify the Conference prior to providing aid or allowing the prospective student-athlete to practice or compete.
+[Adopted: 6/3/16, Revised; 6/1/18]